Windermere

 Lakes

-The Park is officially 2,362 km2 in area, meaning the size of two Hong Kong.
+The Park is officially 2,362 km² in area.
 It contains within it two major towns Kendal and Windermere where most of the accommodations are located.
 Most of the other places are lakes, forests and wildernesses.
 Technically there are 16 lakes, 53 tarns and countless meres and waters inside the Park, each of equal beauty.

 Fells